crazynayan/tpf1/README.md

 - You will now be in the python prompt where you can give python commands to create users, etc.
 ### 15. Create Your User Account
 - `create_user(email="you@example.com",initial="YO",domain="general")`
 - Note down the password for later login.
-Or reset the password using following steps.
+Or reset the password using the following steps.
 ### 16. Reset Password
 - `u = User.objects.filter_by(email="you@example.com").first()`
 - `u.set_password("simple")`